Razyapoo/KGBClusteringDocumentation/user_documentation.md

 There are [hierarchical](#hierarchical-relationships-glossary) and [non-hierarchical](#non-hierarchical-relationships-glossary) relationships.

-An expansion query predefined in the visual configuration allows you to show the neighborhood of the node in which that node is in either a [hierarchical](#hierarchical-relationships-glossary) or [non-hierarchical](#non-hierarchical-relationships-glossary) relationship with its neighbors.
+Expansion queries listed in the detail panel under the "Available views" label allow you to show the neighborhood of the node in which that node is in either a [hierarchical](#hierarchical-relationships-glossary) or [non-hierarchical](#non-hierarchical-relationships-glossary) relationship with its neighbors.

-The hierarchical and non-hierarchical expansions are listed below:
+The hierarchical and non-hierarchical expansions are listed below and shown in the Figure 9 below:

 - Hierarchical expansions:
   - "Nadřazená pracoviště"